crmapache/prettier-plugin-sort-imports/README.md

 If you do not specify the aliases that you use in the project, then all imports that start with ```@``` will automatically be placed in the group of imports with aliases.

+Also, by default, the plugin will try to load alases from tsconfig compilerOptions.paths

 ```ecmascript 6
 module.exports = {
   libs: [